BrianNathanWhite/BrianNathanWhite.github.io/_pages/research.md

 1. *Combining Observational and Model Data for Spatial Extremes Through a Multivariate Latent Gaussian Process*

-   Developed a multivariate latent Gaussian process to integrate observational and model data, enhancing the accuracy of return level estimates.
+   Developed a multivariate spatial extreme value model which integrates observational and model data, enhancing the accuracy of return level estimates.

 2. *Forecasting Spatial Extremes Using Climatic Covariates*